trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/OKUcoMs.jpg">

-## ╸ Add/Remove blocklist in bulk ╸
+## ╸ Add/Remove Multiple URLs ╸

-You can only add one by one url to blocklist in adguard for now but there is a python script to add multiple urls.
+You can only add one by one url in dns blocklist in adguard for now but there is a python script to add multiple urls together.

 Open new py file and call it bulkurls.py: